vtex/shoreline/packages/site/documentation/primitives/flex.md

 `Flex` - The main wrapper with `display: flex` and helpful styles shorthand.

-`Flex.Spacer`: Creates an adjustable, empty space that can be used to tune the spacing between child elements within Flex.
+`FlexSpacer`: Creates an adjustable, empty space that can be used to tune the spacing between child elements within Flex.

 ```jsx
 <Flex csx={{ height: 100 }}>